 – The Purdue University Spinout’s NOV004, the first-ever targeted bone anabolic agent, has shown promise in accelerating fracture healing –

-AUSTIN, Texas, (Date TBD) — Research Bridge Partners—a 501 (c) (3) organization that bridges preeminent innovators at mid-continent research universities with the commercialization resources of Silicon Valley—announced that one of its portfolio companies, Novosteo, Inc., closed $5.5 million in Series A financing to further its development of the first-ever targeted bone anabolic agent NOV004.
+AUSTIN, Texas, (Date TBD) — Research Bridge Partners—a 501 (c) (3) organization that makes formative investments in biomedical startup companies based on the breakthroughs of preeminent innovators at mid-continent research universities—announced that one of its portfolio companies, Novosteo, Inc., closed $5.5 million in Series A financing to further its development of the first-ever targeted bone anabolic agent NOV004.

 Novosteo, Inc.’s NOV004 has shown promise in live animals in the acceleration of fracture healing when delivered systemically.
 The compound is unique in that it concentrates at the fracture site while avoiding accumulation in the rest of the body.
 Proceeds from the financing will be used to advance NOV004 into clinical development that will begin in the first half of 2021.